 Q: What is influenza (flu) and how is it transmitted?

 A: Influenza, or ‘the flu’ as it is commonly called, is a highly contagious respiratory viral illness and is most common during the winter months.
-Influenza A and B are the major types of influenza viruses that infect the body, and can cause serious illness and even death in people of all ages.
-When someone with the flu sneezes, coughs the virus is expelled into the air and may be inhaled by anyone close by.
+Influenza A and B are the major types of flu viruses that infect the body and can cause serious illness, and even death, in people of all ages.
+When someone with the flu sneezes or coughs, the virus is expelled into the air and may be inhaled by anyone close by.

 Q: What are the symptoms of the flu?

 A: The typical symptoms a person with the flu may experience include a sudden onset of fever, cough, sore throat, fatigue, muscle aches, headaches, runny nose and watery eyes.
 Children may experience vomiting and diarrhoea in addition to these symptoms, however, these symptoms are uncommon in adults.